 Prior to this position, David served in multiple roles at The Nature Conservancy.
 Most recently, he was the Executive Vice President for Global Conservation Regions.
 He started and led TNC’s Africa Region from 2007 to 2018.
 Prior to that he managed the Alaska Program and served as a Conservation Director and Conservation Planner there.
 He began his career with the organization in 1994 as an intern in Indiana.

 David is proud to have served as a Peace Corps Volunteer in Ghana from 1990 to 1992.
 He has a Bachelor’s degree in Political Science from Baylor University and a Master’s degree in Public Administration from Indiana University’s School of Public and Environmental Affairs.
-When not flying around the world, you will find David rafting wilderness rivers in Western North America or skiing the backcountry of Montana.
+When not working to save lands and waters, you will find David rafting wilderness rivers in Western North America or skiing the backcountry of Montana.